 Cardiff University opened its doors on 24 October 1883 and was formally established by Royal Charter in 1884.
 The university was originally called the University College of South Wales and Monmouthshire.
 Cardiff merged with the University of Wales Institute of Science and Technology (UWIST) in 1988.
 In 1999 the public name of the University changed to Cardiff University.
 In 2004 Cardiff merged with the University of Wales College of Medicine.
 The College of Medicine was part of the original University but had split off in 1931, making this a reunification.
 The university is now independent of the University of Wales and degree certificates now state Cardiff University degrees.

-Most of the halls of residence are within one mile of the main campus which is called Cathay’s Park.
-The university hall of residence furthest from the main campus is University hall which is 1.75 miles away.
 Cathay’s Park is located in the centre of the city in and around the city’s civic centre.
 The other campus is Heath Park which shares its location with the University Hospital Wales.
 All medical/dental students are based here.
 Heath park is just over 1.5 miles from the main Cathay’s campus.

-Cardiff university is ranked =60th in the National Student Survey Satisfaction rankings.
+Cardiff university is ranked 103rd in the National Student Survey Satisfaction rankings.

-HESA govt statistics show that 95.1% of Cardiff graduates are in employment or in further education 6 months after graduation.
+HESA govt statistics show that 95.7% of Cardiff graduates are in employment or in further education 6 months after graduation.
 However, a breakdown of post-graduation employment by course, showing the split into professional/managerial positions, rather than general employment figures, is available from Unistats an independent source of university data.
 For more information, please visit the REF Information page.

 The Cardiff University Sports Training Village is situated on the halls of residence site at Talybont.
 It hosts the majority of indoor sports clubs and is the location of 3 floodlit artificial pitches.
 There are other sports facilities, including fitness suite/squash courts at the central Cathay’s campus.
 The 33 acre university sports field site is located six miles to the east of the city centre campus.
 Cardiff has over 200 clubs and societies run by the student union.
 It has a 1,600 capacity venue for major concerts and its own comedy club.